Fascinator (pronounced fas-uh-ney-ter)

 (2) A scarf of crochet work, lace, or the like, narrowing toward the ends, worn as a head covering by women.

-1740-1750: The construct is fascinate (from the Late Latin fascinātus, perfect passive participle of fascinō (enchant, bewitch, fascinate), from fascinum (a phallus-shaped amulet worn around the neck used in Ancient Rome; witchcraft)) + -or (the Latin suffix which creates an agent noun, indicating a person who does something).
-While the rule is not absolute, English generally appends the –or suffix where Latin would do it: to the root of a Latin-type perfect passive participle.
+1740-1750: The construct was fascinat(e) + -or.
+Fascinate was from the Late Latin fascinātus, perfect passive participle of fascinō (enchant, bewitch, fascinate), from fascinum (a phallus-shaped amulet worn around the neck used in Ancient Rome; witchcraft).
+The -or suffix was from the Middle English -our, from the Old French -eor, from the Latin -ātor and reinforced by the Old French -or and its source, the Latin -tor & -tōrem.
+It was used to create an agent noun, often from a verb, indicating a person or object (often machines or parts of them) that do the verb or part of speech with which they are formed.
+In electrical engineering it has the specific use of being appended to the names of members of classes of components, especially those that have an extensive property name of the same root suffixed with -ance (eg to convey the sense that resistors possess resistance and inductors possess inductance).
+While the rule is not absolute, English generally appends the –or suffix where Latin would: to the root of a Latin-type perfect passive participle.
 For other words, English tends more to use the suffix –er although there are words which have evolved to use both (protester & protestor).
 In other cases, conventions have emerged such resistor which is the correct name for the use in electrical science whereas resister may elsewhere be used.
-Fascinator is a noun.
+Fascinator is a noun; the noun plural is fascinators.

 The hat